laravel/docs/database-testing.md

 <a name="many-to-many-relationships"></a>
 ### Many To Many Relationships

-Like [has many relationships](#has-many-relationships), many to many relationships may be created using the `has` method:
+Like [has many relationships](#has-many-relationships), "many to many" relationships may be created using the `has` method:

     use App\Models\Role;
     use App\Models\User;

     $users = User::factory()
-                ->has(Role::factory()->times(3))
+                ->has(Role::factory()->count(3))
                 ->create();

 #### Pivot Table Attributes

 If you need to define attributes that should be set on the pivot / intermediate table linking the models, you may use the `hasAttached` method.
-This method accepts an array of attribute names and values as its second argument:
+This method accepts an array of pivot table attribute names and values as its second argument:

     use App\Models\Role;
     use App\Models\User;

     $users = User::factory()
                 ->hasAttached(
-                    Role::factory()->times(3),
+                    Role::factory()->count(3),
                     ['active' => true]
                 )
                 ->create();